ElektraInitiative/libelektra/doc/COMPILE.md

 the configuration files are named) and also do many other tasks related to configuration.

-To add all plugins, you can use
+To add all plugins, you can use:

 	-DPLUGINS=ALL